MrGuacamole/ticketing-dapp/README.md

 # Decentralized Ticketing Application
 This is a decentralized ticketing application built using truffle for Ethereum.
 Users can purchase tickets, manage them and transfer them between accounts.
 Tickets can be purchased from the vendor or from other users.
 The owner also has specific administrative abilities.

+The purpose of the application is to utilize blockchain technology to provide a safe and secure outlet for purchasing tickets for any event type, benefiting ticket vendors and customers alike.
+It limits the impact of ticket touts by ensuring that tickets are paid at the vendors price.
+It also eliminates scammers by providing customers with the ability to lookup ticket information and ensure the transfer is done within a single transaction.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.